codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does the computer software acronym JVM stand for?
+In the server hosting industry IaaS stands for...
- 1. Java Visual Machine
+ 1. Internet as a Service
- 2. Java Virtual Machine
+ 2. Infrastructure as a Server
- 3. Just Virtual Machine
+ 3. Internet and a Server
- 4. Java Vendor Machine
+ 4. Infrastructure as a Service

 <details>
   <summary>Answer</summary>
-  Java Virtual Machine
+  Infrastructure as a Service
 </details>